baselime/docs/oac/cdk/reference/alerts.md

 #### type

 The `type` property specifies the type of channel for the alert.
-Baselime CDK supports various channel types, such as 'slack', 'webhook', etc.
+Baselime CDK supports various channel types, such as 'email', 'slack', 'webhook', etc.

 #### targets

 The `targets` property specifies the target destinations for the alert notifications.
-The targets can be specific user IDs, channels, or URLs depending on the channel type.
+The targets can be specific emails, channels, or URLs depending on the channel type.

 Example: